Roshini1505/Basic-Portfolio-Website/README.md

 ## Description

-An elegant and stylish portfolio website for Roshini S. This site showcases her web development and design projects with a clean, minimalist design.
+An elegant and stylish portfolio website for Roshini S. This site showcases my projects and contact information with a clean, minimalist design.

 ## Features